nimitmk7/knowledge-treasure/Deep Learning/Regularization/Dropout.md

 ## Premise
-The deep neural networks have different architectures, sometimes shallow, sometimes very deep trying to generalise on the given dataset.
+The deep neural networks have different architectures, sometimes shallow, sometimes very deep trying to generalize on the given dataset.

 But, in this pursuit of trying too hard to learn different features from the dataset, they sometimes learn the **statistical noise** in the dataset.